 Students seeking admission to the Biology Graduate Program must first be admitted to the ULM Graduate School.
 Application forms may be obtained online from the Office of Graduate Studies and Research.
 In addition to a minimum undergraduate GPA of 2.5, the Biology Graduate Program requires either a score of 900 or higher on the GRE General Test (combined verbal and quantitative scores), or a total of 2400 points when the GPA is multiplied by the combined verbal and quantitative GRE General Test scores.
 Student should have taken the appropriate combination of introductory and upper level Biology courses; a limited number of course deficiencies can be taken after admission.

-A limited number of assistantships are available through the Biology Department.
+A limited number of assistantships are available through the Biology Program.
 Application forms can be obtained from the Office of Graduate Studies and Research.
 To be considered for an assistantship, a student must be admitted to the Biology Graduate Program in regular or conditional status and provide three letters of recommendation.
 International students must demonstrate proficiency in English language skills (see the ULM Graduate Catalog under Procedure for Admission).
 Assistantships are considered half-time employment appointments.
 Duty descriptions given below assume a 20 hour per week work commitment by the student.